 New York is one of the few states where a jury may not make an award for mental anguish or loss of companionship.
 In New York, pain and suffering of the deceased and loss of financial support are the largest part of compensation you are entitled to.

 New York State allows the following types of compensation for wrongful death:

-- Punitive damages may be awarded if the accident was caused by a DWI – drunk driver or a driver on drugs
+- Punitive damages may be awarded if the accident was caused by more than mere negligence.
+An example is a DWI – drunk driver or a driver on drugs.

 The “pecuniary injuries” (financial loss) caused by the death of a decedent who was earning income may be calculated, in part, from factors relevant to the decedent’s earning potential, such as present and future earnings, potential for advancement and probability of means to support heirs, as well as factors pertaining to the decedent’s age, character and condition, and the circumstances of the distributees.
 Gonzalez v New York City Hous.
 Auth., 77 N.Y.2d 663, 572 N.E.2d 598, 569 N.Y.S.2d 915

 Individuals without a spouse or children may not be financially “valuable” in the eyes of New York State law but financial loss can be proven.
 In the case of a decedent who was not a wage earner, “pecuniary injuries” may be calculated, in part, from the increased expenditures required to continue the services she provided, as well as the compensable losses of a personal nature, such as loss of guidance.
 Gonzalez v New York City Hous.
 Auth.

 When lawyers do not properly prepare the evidence needed, they often settle these cases for far too little.
 It is vitally important to hire the right expert witnesses to prove that the deceased had some time of pain and suffering and/or terror, even if only for a few seconds and that there was a financial loss.

 Dealing with Bills and Financial Issues after a Wrongful Death